keith-merchant-ibm/vpc-on-classic-1/vpc-cli-reference.md

 - **LOAD_BALANCER_ID**: ID of the load balancer.
 - **PORT**: The listener port number.
 Range 1-65535.
 - **PROTOCOL**: The listener protocol.
-Enumeration type: **http**, **https**, **tcp**.
+One of: **http**, **https**, **tcp**.
 - **--default-pool**: ID of the default pool.
+- **--connection-limit**: The maximum number of connections of the listener.
 - **--certificate-instance-crn**: CRN of the certificate instance.
-Required when protocol is https.
+Required when protocol is **https**.
-- **--connection-limit**: The connection limit of the listener.
 - **--policies**: **LISTENER_POLICIES_JSON** | **@LISTENER_POLICIES_JSON_FILE**, listener policies in JSON or JSON file.
-- **--output**: Specify output format, only JSON is supported.
-Enumeration type: **JSON**.
+- **--output**: Specify output format, only JSON is supported now.
+One of: **JSON**.
 - **-q, --quiet**: Suppress verbose output.

 #### Examples
 {: #load-balancer-listener-create-examples}

 - `ibmcloud is load-balancer-listener-create 72251a2e-d6c5-42b4-97b0-b5f8e8d1f479 443 http`
-- `ibmcloud is load-balancer-listener-create 72251a2e-d6c5-42b4-97b0-b5f8e8d1f479 443 https --certificate-instance-crn crn:v1:staging:public:cloudcerts:us-south:a/123456:b8866ea4-b8df-467e-801a-da1db7e020bf:certificate:78ff9c4c97d013fb2a95b21dddde7758`
+- `ibmcloud is load-balancer-listener-create 72251a2e-d6c5-42b4-97b0-b5f8e8d1f479 443 https --certificate-instance-crn crn:v1:bluemix:public:cloudcerts:us-south:a/123456:b8866ea4-b8df-467e-801a-da1db7e020bf:certificate:78ff9c4c97d013fb2a95b21dddde7758`
 - `ibmcloud is load-balancer-listener-create 72251a2e-d6c5-42b4-97b0-b5f8e8d1f479 443 http --connection-limit 2000`
 - `ibmcloud is load-balancer-listener-create 72251a2e-d6c5-42b4-97b0-b5f8e8d1f479 443 http --default-pool 70294e14-4e61-11e8-bcf4-0242ac110004`
+- `ibmcloud is load-balancer-listener-create 72251a2e-d6c5-42b4-97b0-b5f8e8d1f479 443 http --policies '[{"name": "my-policy", "priority": 5, "action": "reject" }]'`
 The priority of the policy can have a range of 1 to 10, where a lower value indicates a higher priority.
-The possible values for action are forward, redirect, or reject.
+The possible values for _action_ are "forward", "redirect", or "reject".

-- `ibmcloud is load-balancer-listener-create 72251a2e-d6c5-42b4-97b0-b5f8e8d1f479 443 http --policies '[{"name": "my-policy", "priority": 5, "action": "reject" }]'`

-When the action is "forward", the pool identity is required to specify which pool the load balancer forwards the traffic to.

 - `ibmcloud is load-balancer-listener-create 72251a2e-d6c5-42b4-97b0-b5f8e8d1f479 443 http --policies '[{"priority": 5, "action": "forward", "target": { "id": 70294e14-4e61-11e8-bcf4-0242ac110004 }}]'`
+When the action is _forward_, the pool identity is required to specify which pool the load balancer forwards the traffic to.
+- `ibmcloud is load-balancer-listener-create 72251a2e-d6c5-42b4-97b0-b5f8e8d1f479 443 http --policies '[{"priority": 5, "action": "redirect", "target": { "http_status_code": 301, "url": "https://www.redirect.com"}}]'`

-When the action is "redirect", the "url" and "http_status_code" are required.
-Possible values for "http_status_code" are 301, 302, 303, 307, or 308.
+When the action is _redirect_, the "url" and "http_status_code" are required.
+Possible values for _http_status_code_ are "301", "302", "303", "307", or "308".
 The "url" is the redirect target URL.

-- `ibmcloud is load-balancer-listener-create 72251a2e-d6c5-42b4-97b0-b5f8e8d1f479 443 http --policies '[{"priority": 5, "action": "redirect", "target": { "http_status_code": 301, "url": "https://www.redirect.com"}}]'`

-Possible values for "condition" are contains, equals, or matches_regex.
-Possible values for "type" are header, hostname, or path.
-The "field" is an HTTP header field which is only applicable to "header" rule type.
-The "value" parameter is the value to match the rule condition.

 - `ibmcloud is load-balancer-listener-create 72251a2e-d6c5-42b4-97b0-b5f8e8d1f479 443 http --policies '[{"priority": 5, "action": "reject", "rules": { "condition": "equals", "type": "header", "field": "My-app-header", "value": "value"}}]'`
+Possible values for _condition_ are "contains", "equals", or "matches_regex".
+Possible values for _type_ are "header", "hostname", or "path". _field_ is an HTTP header field that is applicable only to the "header" rule type.
+The _value_ parameter is the value to match the rule condition.
 - `ibmcloud is load-balancer-listener-create 72251a2e-d6c5-42b4-97b0-b5f8e8d1f479 443 http --output JSON`

 ---